jefferis/RANN2/README.md

 ### Basic use
 The expectation is that for 90% of users the `nn2` function should be the only way that the library is used.
 This takes a target matrix of R points, copies them into an array used by ANN and builds a k-d tree.
-It then copies the query points in the same way and adds some
+It then iterates over the query points, searching the tree one at a time.

 ### Advanced use
 **RANN2** adds `WANN` objects, which allow fine control of when the k-d tree is